 VI.
 Working Together to Create a Bright Future for Education

-As a Chinese saying puts it, “He who travels alone travels faster, yet he who travels in company travels farther.”
+As an African saying puts it, “He who travels alone travels faster, yet he who travels in company travels farther.”
 Cooperation and exchange are the main venue for the Belt and Road countries to build an educational community.
 It is our common aspiration to promote economic and social development and improve the living standards of our peoples through educational cooperation and exchange and by working together to cultivate highly competent talent.
 It is our shared responsibility to strengthen the pillars of regional peace through educational cooperation and exchange and thereby expanding people-to-people exchanges.

 China is ready to work with the Belt and Road countries to set up a diverse range of mechanisms for educational cooperation, based on principles of openness, cooperation, mutual-benefit, and win-win outcomes.
 We will make specific timetables and roadmaps for further cooperation, introduce flexible cooperative mechanisms, and setting up exemplary cooperation projects.
 This will help us to meet the development demands of each Belt and Road country while at the same time to achieve common development.